Qureshi caretaker government

-The Qureshi caretaker ministry under Moeenuddin Ahmad Qureshi as the caretaker prime minister of Pakistan was sworn into office on 18 August 1993 and only served for three months.
+The Qureshi caretaker ministry under Moeen Qureshi as the caretaker prime minister of Pakistan was sworn into office on 18 August 1993 and only served for three months.
 Qureshi's tenure as caretaker prime minister is known for the various reforms it brought to the political and bureaucratic setups within the country.

 Government formation

 1993 constitutional crisis

 Pakistan was "plunged into chaos" as president Ghulam Ishaq Khan and prime minister Nawaz Sharif duelled for supremacy.
 Even though neither was successful, they put nearly all of Pakistan's institutions at risk.
 It was then that the army chief Gen Abdul Waheed Kakar called both the President and Prime minister to negotiate this political power crisis.

 Two weeks of intense negotiations ensued and the crisis came to an abrupt end in July 1993 when the prime minister resigned from his post.
 Sharif's resignation was part of a negotiated settlement whereby he had asked also for the removal of president Khan.
 Subsequently following Sharif's resignation, army chief Kakar and the JCSC chairman Gen Shamim Alam Khan forced Ishaq Khan to resign from his presidency thus ending the political standoff.